 In cerebral herniation, there is a sudden rise in intracranial pressure.
 Portions of the brain may be forced downward, applying great pressure on the brainstem.
 This is a life-threatening situation characterized by a decreased LOC that rapidly progresses to coma, dilation of the pupil, an outward-downward deviation of the eye on the side of the injury, paralysis of the arm and leg on the side opposite the injury, or decerebrate posturing.
 When this occurs, the vital signs frequently reveal increased blood pressure and bradycardia.
 The patient may soon cease all movement, stop breathing, and die.
 If these signs are developing in a head injury patient, cerebral herniation is imminent and aggressive therapy is needed.
 Hyperventilation will decrease intracranial pressure (ICP).
 In this situation, the danger of immediate herniation outweighs the risk of ischemia.

 EXTREMITY FRACTURES, DISLOCATIONS, SPRAINS

-- Assess and document pulse, motor, and sensation pre/post splinting and during transport.

 - For open fractures, control bleeding with direct pressure and cover with dry, sterile dressing.

 - Apply appropriate splinting device.

 - Apply cold pack to reduce swelling.

 - Consider Pain Control Protocol.

 GOOD SPLINTING PRACTICES